-Judicial Review is a form of court proceeding in which a Judge will review the lawfulness of a decision, action or omission made by a public body and is an option that can only be used if there is no other alternative remedy.
+Judicial Review is a form of court proceeding in which a Judge will review the lawfulness of a decision, action or omission made by a public body and it is an option that can only be used if there is no other alternative remedy.

-In some cases, it is appropriate to seek to judicially review a Home Office decision if you consider that the Home Office has acted either unlawfully, irrationally or unfairly when making their decision.
+It may be appropriate to seek to judicially review a Home Office decision if you consider that the Home Office has acted either unlawfully, irrationally or unfairly when making their decision.

 It is important to note that you can only seek to judicially review a decision if you do not have a right of appeal or other alternative remedy, and it must be remembered that Judicial Review is a review of procedure, so the court will not substitute what it thinks is the ‘correct’ decision.
 This may mean that the public body will be able to make the same decision again, so long as it does so in a lawful way.